Key facts

 What types of freight does MTS Logistics move?

-MTS Logistics primarily brokers dry van FTL freight.
-Refrigerated and LTL are active secondary modes.
+MTS primarily brokers dry van FTL; refrigerated and LTL are active secondary modes; intermodal is limited.
 Drayage is available at Port of New York/New Jersey.
-Intermodal is available on a limited basis.
-MTS does not actively broker flatbed, air/expedited, bulk/tank, or parcel freight.
+MTS does not broker flatbed, air/expedited, bulk/tank, or parcel.

 How do MTS Logistics' rates compare to other freight brokers?